rrazvd/bbb-face-recognizer/README.md

 ### 2. Model

-Now is needed to generate a model through `model_generator.py` script.
+Now is needed to generate a model through the `model_generator.py` script.

 Upon successful execution, the accuracy and confusion matrix of train and validation will be presented, and a directory will be created in the `src` folder with the following structure: